-So, what can you do to best prepare your family and home to withstand flooding and prevent water flood damage?
+So, what can you do to best prepare your family and home to withstand flooding and prevent water damage?

-Water Flood Damage Emergency Action Plan
+Emergency Action Plan For Floods

-Here are the three best steps to take:
+Here are steps to be prepared:

 - Perform an insurance check.
 Sadly, most homeowners are only partially protected by their standard homeowners' insurance policy.
 Think about it this way, water that comes from an overflowing body of water such as a lake or river, drains, and sewage pipes are considered water flood damage and require separate flood insurance policy or rider.
 The Federal Emergency Management Agency (FEMA) is the umbrella organization for the National Flood Insurance Program (NFIP) which regulates and provides separate and comprehensive flood insurance to homeowners.